paulbota/advertiser/advertiser-ui/README.md

 In order to run in production a web server is needed like nginx.
 The procedure is:
 - Run yarn build to create a build of the application
-- Copy the dist folder to the web server
+- Copy the build folder to the web server

 ## Run tests